Louis de Bourbon-Vendôme

-Louis de Bourbon-Vendôme (2 January 1493, Ham, Picardy, France - 13 March 1557), was the son of Francis, Count of Vendôme and Marie of Luxembourg and a French prince du sang and religious leader.
+Louis de Bourbon-Vendôme (2 January 1493, in Ham, Picardy, France – 13 March 1557), was the son of Francis, Count of Vendôme and Marie of Luxembourg and a French prince du sang and religious leader.

 Life

 He was the third son of François de Bourbon and Marie de Luxembourg, Countess of St. Pol, he was raised largely in the castle of La Fere, where his mother had come to reside after being widowed.
 He was godfather to Louis de Bourbon, Prince de la Roche-sur-Yon.
 He is sometimes called Francois-Louis, with Vendome Latinised as "Vendocimo".

 He was the nephew of Cardinal Philippe de Luxembourg (1495) and Charles II of Bourbon (1476).
 He was the uncle of Cardinal Charles II of Bourbon (1548), and great-uncle of Cardinal Charles III of Bourbon (1583).

 He studied at the College of Navarre, and became doctor of theology at the Sorbonne, he had become headmaster during the reign of Henry II.
 He was ordained priest in Faremoutiers by Cardinal Georges d'Amboise, Legate of France.